Last Updated February, 2021

-We really enjoyed a walk to Yellow Bastion, part of an old fortress which protected the city in the past during Ottoman Empire.
-This place is up on the hill, feels very romantic and offers stunning views of the city.
+We really enjoyed a walk to Yellow Bastion, part of an old fortress that protected the city in the past during the Ottoman Empire.
+This place is up on the hill, feels very romantic, and offers stunning views of the city.

 White Fortress is another place with a breathtaking view of the city.
 Nowadays it looks more like a ruin but you are guaranteed to get a view of a river, hills, colorful roofs and minarets.
 Also, at sunset, you can observe how the sun slowly sinks into the city and the first lights are lit.

 If you love visiting old cemeteries, a great view opens from the Jewish cemetery.
-Away from the tourist routes, you can immerse into complete silence and visit an ancient chapel.
+Away from the tourist routes, you can immerse in complete silence and visit an ancient chapel.